A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Emulation experiments and results

 \paragraph{Cross-dataset interpretation}

-Taken together, the results reveal a clear dataset-dependent behavior: the models that performs best on simulated data are not necessarily those that perform best on real satellite imagery.
+Taken together, the results reveal a clear dataset-dependent behavior: the models that performs best on high dimensional simulated vegetation data are not necessarily those that perform best on relatively low dimensional ocean satellite imagery.
 On the simulated vegetation dataset, pixel-to-pixel models achieve the highest reconstruction accuracy because the data are generated spectrum-wise under controlled physical assumptions, with smooth parameter fields, limited noise, and strong spectral consistency.
 In this context, emulators primarily act as fast surrogates of forward models, and explicit spatial modeling provides limited additional benefit.

 In contrast, real Sentinel-3 imagery is characterized by spatial heterogeneity, sensor noise, and missing or contaminated pixels, which make purely pixel-wise emulation less robust.
 Under these conditions, accounting for spatial context becomes essential.
 Convolutional variational models better handle spatial variability by producing more spatially consistent reconstructions and plausibly inpaint missing regions, as observed in the qualitative results, leading to improved robustness on real-world data.